 Martins are a member of the swallow family.
 They’re insect eaters and won’t eat seed at your feeders.
-But providing housing for Martins is very important to the success of this bird.
-Perhaps because of the safety of being near humans, and the success of nesting gourds, Martins began to prefer nesting in close proximity to us and using man-made housing over natural cavities.
-Now Martins use man-made housing exclusively and nest near their human benefactors.
+But providing housing for these birds is very important to their success.
+Perhaps because of the safety of being near humans, and the success of nesting gourds, martins began to prefer nesting in close proximity to us and using man-made housing over natural cavities.
+Now martins use man-made housing exclusively and nest near their human benefactors.

 Attracting Purple Martins, caring for them, and ensuring their success can be a lot of work, but if you’re serious about becoming a Purple Martin landlord, it will be some of the most rewarding birding you’ll experience.
 Here is some basic information on how to get started!

 Martins live and nest together in “colonies” consisting of many birds.
-The next consideration in attracting and maintaining Martins is providing housing that will accomodate the colony.
-When Martins begin to return from their winter migration, they are preceded by a “lead scout”.
-This is the bird that will decide if the housing arrangements you have provided are acceptable The best Martin houses are white, aluminum, double or triple-decker affairs with many separate “apartments”.
+The next consideration in attracting and maintaining martins is providing housing that will accommodate the colony.
+When martins begin to return from their winter migration, they are preceded by a “lead scout.”
+This is the bird that will decide if the housing arrangements you have provided are acceptable.
+The best Martin houses are white, aluminum, double or triple-decker affairs with many separate “apartments.”
 They’re set on a pole about 15 feet high.
 Most Martin houses either come with a pole or you can purchase a pole specifically made for the house you choose.
 Martins will also use plastic gourds to nest in.

-Click to see Martins nesting in gourds on YouTube
+Click to see Purple Martins nesting in gourds on YouTube.

-Duncraft offers an excellent selection of Martin houses and pole options that are time-tested to be attractive to Martins, are easy to clean and maintain, and pole options that make accessing houses a breeze.
-When it comes to attracting Martins to your yard, there’s no point in reinventing the wheel!
+Duncraft offers an excellent selection of Martin houses and pole options that are time-tested to be attractive to martins, are easy to clean and maintain with pole options that make accessing houses a breeze.
+When it comes to attracting martins to your yard, there’s no point in reinventing the wheel!
 And Duncraft also offers a pre-assembled Martin house.
-So, if you’re not handy, and dread figuring out all the pieces and screws, nuts and bolts it takes to assemble most aluminum martin houses, this could be the perfect option for you.
+So, if you’re not handy and dread figuring out all the pieces and screws, nuts and bolts it takes to assemble most aluminum martin houses, this could be the perfect option for you.

 New martin houses must be put up very early in the spring so that “lead scout” will spot it as the birds return north.
-Most houses are equipped with door plugs to keep out invasive house sparrows and starlings that arrive earlier in spring than martins do.
-You can track the martin’s journey north on the Purple Martin Society’s website.
+Most houses are equipped with door plugs to keep out invasive House Sparrows and starlings that arrive earlier in spring than martins do.
+You can track the martin’s journey north on The Purple Martin Society’s website.
 It will tell you when the birds are arriving in your area so you can remove the door plugs from the house.
-You’ll still have to be very diligent in keeping these birds out of your houses by removing any nests they begin to build there, making it more inviting for sleek-bodied Purple Martins to nest.
+You’ll still have to be very diligent in keeping starlings and House Sparrows out of your houses by removing any nests they begin to build there, making it more inviting for sleek-bodied Purple Martins to nest.

-If you’re ready to start attracting Martins, there are lots of excellent on-line resources to answer your questions and get you involved in the Martin community.
-Here are a few: The Purple Martin Society, The Purple Martin Conservation Association, and The Nature Society.
+If you’re ready to start attracting these beautiful insect-eating birds, there are lots of excellent online resources to answer your questions and get you involved in the Martin community.
+The Purple Martin Society and The Purple Martin Conservation Association can help get you started.